vermin/wazn-rig/README.md

 | 10 | 5 (Penta)        | no           |

 ### HUGE PAGES unavailable
-* Run XMRig as Administrator.
+* Run waznrig.exe as Administrator.

 ## Other information
 * No HTTP support, only stratum protocol support.